LouisRvlE/twitter-copy/README.md

     The width isn't fix anymore.
 4. Thinner than 1025px : Hide the aside part, and make the feed side fit the screen.

+Louis
+I decided to cut the responsive in 4 parts :
+1. Wider than **1282px** : Everything is visible.
+2. Thinner than **1282px** : Hide the text from the navigation part.
+3. Thinner than **1094px** : Make the aside part responsive The width isn't fix anymore.
+4. Thinner than **1025px** : Hide the aside part, and make the feed side fit the screen.

 Robin
+I decided to cut the responsive in 4 parts :
+1. Wider than 1282px : Everything is visible.
+2. Thinner than 1282px : Hide the text from the navigation part.
+3. Thinner than 1094px : Make the aside part responsive The width isn't fix anymore.
+4. Thinner than 1025px : Hide the aside part, and make the feed side fit the screen.

 ### JavaScript